Born 12 August in Vilna, Poland (now Vilnius, Lithuania).

 In 2001 he publishes his memoir Painted in Words which has been translated into several languages.

 He has been the subject of two documentary films and the recipient of the 2002 German Herkomer Cultural Prize.

 Samuel Bak has received honorary doctorate degrees from the University of New Hampshire in Durham, Seton Hill University in Greenburg, Pennsylvania, and Massachusetts College of Art in Boston.

-Samuel Bak has become the 15th Honorary Citizen of Vilnius.
+Samuel Bak becomes the 15th Honorary Citizen of Vilnius.
 This name is given for special merits to Lithuania and Vilnius.
-Other persons, who received this title are: Former President of USA Ronald Reagan, writer Czesław Miłosz, fomer President of Israel Shimon Peres, former President of Lithuania Algirdas Brazauskas, famous conductor Mstislav Rostropovich amoung others.
+Other persons, who received this title are: Former President of USA Ronald Reagan, writer Czesław Miłosz, fomer President of Israel Shimon Peres, former President of Lithuania Algirdas Brazauskas, famous conductor Mstislav Rostropovich among others.

 The ceremony was held in the Town Hall of Vilnus on Nov.
 15, the honor was presented by mayor Remigijus Šimašius.